influxdata/telegraf/plugins/inputs/sql/README.md

 			# time_fields=[".*_TIME"]		# adds fields and forces his value as time
 			#
 			# field_measurement = "CLASS"		# the golumn that contains the name of the measurement
+			# field_host = "DBHOST"				# the column that contains the name of the database host used for host tag value
+			# field_database = "DBHOST"			# the column that contains the name of the database used for dbname tag value
 			# field_name = "counter_name"		# the column that contains the name of the counter
 			# field_value = "counter_value"		# the column that contains the value of the counter
 			#